A few years ago, during a cold and boring winter, I learned how to make maple syrup from a tree in my own backyard. Here

-For what its worth, I make maple syrup at home than we could reasonably consume (and my kids love to put the syrup on their pancakes) from 2 silver maple trees in my yard.
+For what it’s worth, I make more maple syrup at home than we could reasonably consume (and my kids love to put the syrup on their pancakes) from 2 silver maple trees in my yard.

 How to tap a maple tree

 You need sap to make maple syrup.
 You get the sap by tapping the maple tree, which looks scary, sounds intimidating, but is really pretty easily done in 3 simple steps:

 - Drill a hole that is the exact diameter of the tap you have, so that the tap fits in snugly.